Goga Koreli

 Projects

 @nisli/core — A zero-dependency reactive web component framework.
-Born from building backlog-mcp's web viewer — signals, templates, and dependency injection in ~2,600 lines of TypeScript.
+Born from building backlog-mcp's web viewer, with fine-grained signals, light-DOM templates, dependency injection, routing, and static generation.

-gkoreli.com — This blog.
-Built with @nisli/core, deployed on GitHub Pages via Cloudflare.
+gkoreli.com — This publication.
+Built with @nisli/core and deployed on Cloudflare Workers.
 The source is public.